Eda (given name)

-Also Old Norse, and subsequently, Old English language, with meaning "strife for wealth").
+The name is also found in Old Norse, and subsequently, Old English language, with meaning "strive for wealth".
 Eda was a goddess in northern mythology, the Guardian of Time and Wealth.
-Also a variant of Edith, Edna and Hedwig.
-It is sometimes considered the shortened version of the male name "Edwin".
+The name is also a variant of Edith, Edna and Hedwig.
+It is sometimes considered the shortened version of the male name Edwin.

-Eda has 2 variant forms: Edda and Ede.

-In the United States, Eda is a fairly common first name for women (#1953 out of 4276) but an uncommon surname or last name for all people.
+In the United States, Eda is a fairly common first name for women (#1953 out of 4276 in 1990) but an uncommon surname or last name.
 Eda and Edda were popular in Italy before the fall of Fascism, as Mussolini's daughter was named Edda.

 In Japan it is a common last name (see Eda (surname)).
-Eda also appears high in name rankings for Scandinavian states such as Sweden.

 People

 Notable people with the given name Eda include: